 First, let me say that the librarian at my school rocks!
 A few years ago, I approached her about getting my students to read some novels to learn more about the Hispanic culture.
-She compiled over 60 titles that the library.
+She compiled over 60 titles from our school library and has since grown the list to over 90.

 Here are a few titles that I recommend: